 Healy Consultants then drafted the Memorandum and Articles of association and other resolutions and submitted it to the Registrar of Companies in India.
 In three weeks, Healy Consultants obtained confirmation from the government that the company was incorporated.

-Richard and Charles requested Healy Consultants assistance in opening a multi-currency bank account with Citibank India to support the company’s business in India.
+Richard and Charles requested Healy Consultants assistance in opening a multi-currency bank account with the Indian branch of an international bank to support the company’s business in India.
 Healy Consultants completed bank application forms and prepared a detailed business plan, outlining the company’s activities, financial projections and a one-page analysis of the IT market.
 These documents were then couriered to the US and Germany for Richard’s and Charles’ signatures and return to us.
 It was challenging because the directors resided in different countries and so as the bank signatory who was living in Hong Kong.
 Thus, Healy Consultants went to the bank asking for time extension to have the documents signed and legalised.
-Shortly thereafter, Healy Consultants received the signed forms by the Client and then submitted the same to the Citibank India.
+Shortly thereafter, Healy Consultants received the signed forms by the Client and then submitted the same to the bank in India.
 After two weeks we received a confirmation of corporate bank account opening and the bank package.